lachrist/aran/README.md

   * `*`:
     All traps are to be inserted whenever applicable.
 * `scope :: array | string | falsy | object | string`:
-  This value indicates in which scope will the program be evaluated.
+  This value indicates in which scope the program will be evaluated.
   This value will be used to set `estree.AranScope`.
   * `array`:
     The code will be evaluated as global code.
-    The array should contain variable names predefined in the scope.
+    The array should contain variable names predefined in the program's block scope.
     The instrumented code will reasigned these variables in alphabetical order.
   * `"commonjs"`:
     Alias for `["exports", "module", "require", "this"]`